upn3xt/chrono/journal/JOURNAL.md

 ## Back at it!

 Making a independent analyzer to work with the parser.
 Since some steps depend on it and helps catch errors earlier in the program.

+## EMITION!
+START GENERATING REAL CODE!
+But just before that...

+Now with a minimal analyzer, I can start doing code generation!
+But just before that I learned that the current way I was doing the AST nodes, allocation and other stuff were actually consuming.
+So refactoring is needed and resolving the currupted memory issue in the analyzer.
+THEN, I can start generating code.
+Plus, need a way to print stuff.
+I'll get to that in the code generation.